 If you have built a conservatory or extension on your property, but it has a a sewer or pipe running underneath it which can restrict the legal ability to extend, as normally you cannot build over or near to a public sewer, you will need to pay for and obtain a Build Over Agreement from your Water company.

 Likewise if you have built a conservatory under permitted development, then taken away the thermal barrier (i.e. external doors) between your existing house and the conservatory, you will either need to apply for and obtain Building Regulatory Approval or put back the thermal barrier before being able to sell your home.

 Independent double glazing manufacturers and installers since 1985 Hazlemere Window Company Ltd are FENSA Registered Installers (No. 10589) and have been since the scheme’s inception in 2002.
 As such Hazlemere don’t just provide a fully comprehensive guarantee, they also provide every replacement window and door customer with an additional 10 year insurance backed warranty from GGFi, the Glass and Glazing Federation’s insurance arm.
 Conservatories don’t come under FENSA, yet Hazlemere still provide all their conservatory customers with a 10 year insurance backed warranty from HIP (Home Improvement Protection) even though they are not obliged to.

-Whats more, if customers have bought replacement windows and doors via Barclays Partner Finance, they have an additional “gold standard” of insuarnce cover for the entire warranty period.
-Hazlemere Window Company Ltd are Authorised and Regulated by the Financial Conduct Authority, and as such offer customers the option of credit finance on new windows and doors via Barclays Partner Finance.
+Whats more, if customers have bought replacement windows and doors via Hitachi Personal Finance, they have an additional “gold standard” of insurance cover for the entire warranty period.
+Hazlemere Window Company Ltd are Authorised and Regulated by the Financial Conduct Authority, and as such offer customers the option of credit finance on new windows and doors via Hitachi Personal Finance.